KavrakiLab/vamp/scripts/README.md

 ## `attachments.py`
 Demonstrates planning with end-effector attachments using the same problem as in `sphere_cage_example.py`.
-A single sphere is attached to the end-effector of the Franka and carried through the cage.
+A single sphere is attached to the end-effector of the Panda and carried through the cage.

 This script has the following arguments that affect the placement of the attached sphere.
 - `attachment_radius`: Radius of the attached sphere.